Cardiac Risk Assessment

 - Echocardiography, which is an ultrasound of the heart

-- Exercise cardiac stress test, which measures heart rate when a person is made to exercise on a treadmill at the lab/clinic.
+- Exercise cardiac stress test, which measures heart rate and rhythm when a person is made to exercise on a treadmill at the lab/clinic.

-- Coronary catheter angiography, which takes pictures of the blood flow through the heart and check for any blockages or narrowing of the arteries
+- Coronary catheter angiography, which takes pictures of the blood flow through the heart and checks for any blockages or narrowing of the arteries.

 - Myocardial perfusion imaging, where a small amount of radioactive material helps to understand how the blood flows through the heart during rest and exercise

-- Coronary CT angiography, where an intravenous dye is inserted into the heart to get 3D images of the arteries to check the extent of plaque buildup.
+- Coronary CT angiography, where an intravenous dye is inserted into the heart to get 3D images of the arteries to check the extent of plaque buildup or presence of any bleeding or aneurysms.

 How do we help?